Hypoglycemia: Drugs

 A number of medications have been identified which may cause hypoglycemia, through a variety of ways.
 Moderate quality evidence implicates the non-steroidal anti-inflammatory drug indomethacin and the anti-malarial quinine.
 Low quality evidence implicates lithium, used for bipolar disorder.
 Finally, very low quality evidence implicates a number of hypertension medications including angiotensin converting enzyme inhibitors (also called ACE-inhibitors), angiotensin receptor blockers (also called ARBs), and β-adrenergic blockers (also called beta blockers).
 Other medications with very low quality evidence include the antibiotics levofloxacin and trimethoprim-sulfamethoxazole, progesterone blocker mifepristone, anti-arrhythmic disopyramide, anti-coagulant heparin, and chemotherapeutic mercaptopurine.

 If a person without diabetes accidentally takes medications that are traditionally used to treat diabetes, this may also cause hypoglycemia.
 These medications include insulin, glinides, and sulfonylureas.
 This may occur through medical errors in a healthcare setting or through pharmacy errors, also called iatrogenic hypoglycemia.

 Surreptitious insulin use

 When individuals take insulin without needing it, to purposefully induce hypoglycemia, this is referred to as surreptitious insulin use or factitious hypoglycemia.
 Some people may use insulin to induce weight loss, whereas for others this may be due to malingering or factitious disorder, which is a psychiatric disorder.
-Demographics affected by factitious hypoglycemia include women aged 30–40, particularly those with diabetes, relatives with diabetes, healthcare workers, or those with history of a psychiatric disorder.
+Inappropriate usage of insulin is most common in people who have had exposure to diabetes management, such as healthcare workers, people who have relatives with diabetes, or people with diabetes themselves.
 The classic way to identify surreptitious insulin use is through blood work revealing high insulin levels with low C-peptide and proinsulin.